fauxtix/MauiRecipesApp/README.md

 # Playing with .Net MAUI by using the Spoonacular Api

+## Functionalities

+- Search recipes by Region
+- Within Region, search for an ingredient

 ## Educational Purpose

 This project was developed as a way of learning and exploring the capabilities of .Net MAUI.